 Delivered jointly by the Offshore Renewable Energy (ORE) Catapult and Innovate UK’s Knowledge Transfer Network, the Offshore Wind Innovation Hub will be the UK’s primary coordinating body for offshore wind innovation.

-Dr Stephen Wyatt, Director of Strategy & Commercialisation at ORE Catapult, said:
+Dr Stephen Wyatt, Director of Strategy and Commercialisation at ORE Catapult, said:

 “As announced this week, the Levelised Cost of Energy of offshore wind is now below the joint UK Government/industry target of £100 per megawatt hour by 2020, four years ahead of schedule.
 This is great news for the industry, and we must continue the momentum of driving down costs and facilitating UK market growth.”